 Relieve back pain with gentle inversion

-Back pain—lower back, neck strain, tight shoulders, tense muscles and general discomfort in your back impacts, well, all of life.
-It touches the rest of our body, energy and mood.
+Back pain—lower back pain, neck strain, tight shoulders, tense muscles and general discomfort in your back impacts, well, all of life.
+It touches the whole of our body, energy, and mood.

 Gentle-inversion is a self-care practice which reverses the pull of gravity on your body to naturally decompress and realign the spine.

 Countering the drag of gravity in an inverted posture lessens spinal disc pressure in a non-invasive way to stretch and relax your back and the muscles supporting your back.
-This helps to increase the space between vertebrae and thus relieve pain and possible nerve pinching.
+This helps to increase the space between vertebrae and thus can relieve pain and possible nerve pinching.
+Especially helpful as a counterbalance to sitting or standing all day at the computer to reset our stance after slouching or holding tension.

 The positioning of your body in a 14 degree low and safe angle incline with your feet above hips, hips above heart, and your heart above head, restores proper alignment and the natural curves of the spine.